EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

 - Making Mikado more aggressive in splitting chimeric transcripts
 - Making Mikado more aggressive in filtering out incorrect alternative splicing events such as retained introns

-For ease of discussion, we will presume that we are working in a species similar in features to *D. melanogaster*.
+For ease of discussion, we will suppose that we are working in a species similar in features to *D. melanogaster*.
 We will, therefore, be using a copy of the dmelanogaster_scoring.yaml file included in the distribution of Mikado.

 .. _adapting-case-two-general: